-Hours of mindlessly scrolling social media can lead to depression and anxiety.
+Hours of scrolling social media mindlessly leads to depression and anxiety.
 Here are some powerful tactics to limit your social media time.

-But social media has also got you staying up watching cat videos, wondering where 3 hours just went.
-It’s made you question why your life is so lackluster compared to your Instagram friends.
-Scrolling has become a distraction whenever you feel the pangs of boredom.
+But social media also keeps you up at night watching cat videos, wondering where 3 hours just went.
+It makes you question your lackluster life compared to your glamorous Instagram friends.

 And you’re not alone.